headleyra/mc/README.md

 This is the default behaviour for the 'standard modifiers' but modifiers you create can behave however they like.

-## Standard modifiers
+## Standard mappings and modifiers

 The `%Mc.Mappings{}` struct defines standard mappings which reference basic (concept-prover) modifiers.
-Feel free to use your own custom mappings or (perhaps) create a tweaked version of `%Mc.Mappings{}`.
+Feel free to create your own custom mappings and modifiers or mix and match as needed.

-The snippet `use Mc.Railway` appears at the top of all standard modifiers.
+The snippet `use Mc.Modifier` appears at the top of all standard modifiers.
 It creates functions that implement the 'error short-circuiting' behaviour mentioned above (along with some simple utility functions).